 I continued gluing flowers until the entire wreath was covered and then went back and tucked more into places that were a little sparse.
 I warned you that this was time-consuming!
 I think it turned out pretty though and I’m happy with the results.
 I’m glad I used an 8″ wreath!

+Before you go, be sure to check out my super Easy Paper Flower Wreath With Cricut.
 I hope you enjoyed this DIY.
 I’d love for you to follow me on Pinterest before you go.
 Saving any images is also appreciated.
 Thank you, friend!